mprinc/vuex/docs/guide/mutations.md

 })
 ```

-When using object-style commit, the entire object will be passed as the payload to mutation handlers, so the handler remains the same:
+When using <span class='definition'>object-style commit</span>, the entire object will be passed as the payload to mutation handlers, so the handler remains the same:

 ``` js
 mutations: {